averykhoo/recipes/better-brownies.md

 ##  Notes:
 *   Try bread flour?
-*   if using cocoa powder
+*   if using cocoa powder in place of chocolate:
     *   use 80g
     *   stir into browned butter
     *   add cold cream amd mix in
+    *   be warned that the brownie's texture will be a bit spongy and dry
+    *   also it'll taste too eggy, maybe use 4 whole eggs instead of 3 + 2 yolks
 *   Large eggs, 55-60g
 *   Partial references:
     *   https://cafedelites.com/worlds-best-fudgiest-brownies/